truenas/documentation/content/SCALECLIReference/Auth/CLITwoFactor.md

 <code>auth two_factor update window=<i>number</i></code>

-Where:
-* *number* is the number of passwords before and after the current one that are still valid.
+Where *number* is the number of passwords before and after the current one that are still valid.
 Must be between 0 and 999999999999999999.

 {{< expand "Command Example" "v" >}}
 ```